 Regardless of the curriculum’s demands, becoming familiar with your child’s school life is the best way to nurture her learning experience.
 Parents report feeling more secure when they’re an active part of the equation, whether in the classroom or in the school community in general.
 Besides, getting busy will do wonders for that lump in your throat.

-In the weeks before school begins, try these getting-ready-for-school tales:
+Best getting-ready books In the weeks before school begins, try these getting-ready-for-school tales:

 Written and illustrated by Lydia Monks, published by Publishers Group Canada It’s Mouse’s first day of school and she doesn’t want to go at all!
 Your child may share the same feelings, but once she sees the fun Mouse has after meeting her new friends, those worries will melt away. $14, indigo.ca